yiqian2008/satellite-agri-credit/README.md

 ## Project motivation

-Agricultural lending is difficult because lenders often cannot directly observe crop conditions, expected yield, or future revenue.
-This project explores whether satellite imagery and climate data can be used to construct a forward-looking agricultural credit risk indicator.
+Traditional agricultural lending faces significant challenges due to limited visibility into crop conditions, expected yield, and future farm revenue.
+This project explores whether satellite imagery and climate data can be used to construct a forward looking agricultural credit risk indicator.

 ## Research question